KuShivam045/Node_CircleCI_AWS_EC2/README.md

 - **CircleCI account**: Ensure you have an active CircleCI account connected to your GitHub repository.
 - **Remote Server**: A remote server with SSH access to deploy the application.
 - **Environment Variables**: Configure the following environment variables in your CircleCI project settings:
-  - `HOST`: The hostname or IP address of your remote server.
-  - `port`: The port number for your application.
   - `user`: SSH user for your remote server.
   - `instance_ip`: IP address of your remote server.